 No-wake zones are marked on charts and buoys; staying inside protects the environment and reduces erosion from waves.

-When you spot a marked zone ahead, slow to the safe speed, alert the crew aboard, and follow posted guidance until you are out of the area. theyre essential for safe operation around shorelines.
+When you spot a marked zone ahead, slow to the safe speed, alert the crew aboard, and follow posted guidance until you are out of the area.
+They're essential for safe operation around shorelines.

 Keeping these guidelines improves safety, preserves the environment, and protects shorelines for every watercraft and crew aboard.

-Identify No-Wake Zones on Charts and Waterfront Markers
+Identify No Wake Zones on Charts and Waterfront Markers

 On paper and electronic charts, no-wake zones appear as shaded polygons and notes describing the restriction.
 Learn to read the pattern: a zone often follows the shoreline, channel edges, or a marina approach, and it ends where buoys or markers change near shore.

 On the water, waterfront markers provide current guidance.
 Look for regulatory buoys and signs; buoys tied to a mooring or pier indicate the boundary.
-Marker colors and shapes help: a cluster of red and white markers, or a yellow buoy, may signal the edge of the zone.
+Marker colours and shapes help: a cluster of red and white markers, or a yellow buoy, may signal the edge of the zone.

-Sometimes the boundary isnt obvious due to glare or sediment; if you cant confirm it on the chart, take safe action: reduce speed, watch for other boats tied near the line, and avoid crowding the area.
+Sometimes the boundary isn't obvious due to glare or sediment; if you can't confirm it on the chart, take safe action: reduce speed, watch for other boats tied near the line, and avoid crowding the area.

-Understand Common No-Wake Speed Limits and Their Implications
+Understanding Common No-Wake Speed Limits and Their Implications

 What a no-wake limit does is reduce wake force and protect swimmers.
 Typical limits range from 0 to 5 mph; within 100 feet of shore, docks, marked zones, or swimmers, you must be at idle.
 Under no-wake rules, keep speed to idle.
 Always consult regulatory charts and markings for your area, and keep knowledge up to date to stay compliant.